Lucius Plautius Lamia Silvanus

 Lucius Plautius Lamia Silvanus (c.
 110 – aft.
 145) was a Roman senator.

 Life

 He was suffect consul for the nundinium of March-April 145 with Lucius Poblicola Priscus as his colleague.

-Silvanus was the son of Lucius Fundanius Lamia Aelianus and wife Rupilia.
-According to the Augustan History, Silvanus married Aurelia Fadilla (died 135), daughter of Antoninus Pius and Faustina the Elder.
+Silvanus was the son of Lucius Fundanius Lamia Aelianus and his wife Rupilia.
+According to the Historia Augusta, Silvanus married Aurelia Fadilla (died 135), daughter of Antoninus Pius and Faustina the Elder.
+The marriage is generally accepted as real, though probably childless.